 Like many cities, Boston is filled with statues and other types of public art.
 The majority, however, are of what’s been called, “dead white men.”
 There are a few memorials for women but, surprisingly, there are far more statues of animals.
 This collection includes animals large and small, wild and domestic, walking and swimming, fierce and friendly.
 They are scattered all over the city and are fairly easy to find, especially if you know where to look.

 I thought it would be fun to do a series of posts on Boston’s bronze menagerie and I’m starting big—with the city’s four rhinoceroses.
 Wait.
 What?
 Who knew that there was even one?
-Well, two of them are technically in Cambridge but the herd is all connected.
+Well, two of them are technically in Cambridge but the “crash” of rhinos is all connected.
 Here’s how:

 Pedestrians along the Fenway are sometimes surprised to discover a life-sized rhinoceros standing outside the School of the Museum of Fine Arts.
 The beast is so massive and so imposing that it’s hard to miss.
 They might wonder how a rhino came to be here in this city of frigid winters.